jacquimoreland/ensf692-assignment1/README.md

+* Firt name: Jacqui
+* Last name: Moreland
+* Inspirational quote: You miss 100% of the shots you don't take.

 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.